pzaware19/Twitter-Sentiment-Analysis/README.md

 ## SENTIMENT TRAJECTORY

-Using the Bing sentiment lexicon, I calculated daily sentiment scores—by subtracting the number of negative words from positive ones.
+Using the Bing sentiment lexicon, I calculated daily sentiment scores by subtracting the number of negative words from positive ones.
 When I plotted these over time, I noticed spikes in both directions around mid-April and early May, which align with key phases of the election